From Brasov to Andalucia: Alina Nicoara’s Key Takeaways

 What message would you share with stakeholders about managing tourism?

-Collaboration and knowledge sharing are crucial.
-As one of my colleagues said, “We are not smarter, but we surround ourselves with those who know best.”
-Continuing partnerships and building on good ideas from one project to the next is essential for long-term success.
+Collaboration and knowledge-sharing are key.
+As a colleague once said, "We are not necessarily smarter, but we surround ourselves with those who know best."
+Building partnerships and integrating best practices from various projects is essential for long-term success.

-businesses, and residents.
+Better coordination between local authorities, businesses, and residents is crucial.
 Transparency and data-sharing can help resolve conflicts and ensure sustainable growth.
-As Andalucia’s motto says, “Sharing is Smart.”
+As Andalucia’s motto says, "Sharing is Smart."

 Any additional insights from the Tourism Innovation Summit?

-The summit emphasized the need to reconsider tourism models.
-We must decide whether to pursue mass tourism, niche markets, or longer stays.
-Involving residents in decision-making is key to maintaining authenticity, which is at the heart of what makes a destination attractive.
+The summit underscored the need to rethink tourism models.
+We must decide whether to focus on mass tourism, niche markets, or longer stays.
+Engaging residents in decision-making is critical to maintaining authenticity—the very essence of what makes a destination truly attractive.